Learn / Blog / Article

 Empathy towards the environment and the world around you.

 He took a big gamble at challenging our initial idea, and it paid off, big time.

 With these new insights, it wasn’t enough for us to just talk about businesses.
 We wanted to expand into interviewing positive psychologists, mindfulness experts and authors, founders and CEOs who’ve built social consciousness into their companies.

-We wanted to provide an holistic understanding of how to do well by doing good, and give people actionable ideas for how they can genuinely put humans first and still run a successful, sustainable business.
+We wanted to provide a holistic understanding of how to do well by doing good, and give people actionable ideas for how they can genuinely put humans first and still run a successful, sustainable business.

 It turned our initial, very SaaS-centric, concept on its head and we haven’t looked back since.

-Part 5: Only the Beginning
+Part 5: only the beginning

 This is not the end of our origin story.
 It’s only the beginning.
 Because during our pre-launch, we invited hundreds of our ‘digital people’ to help us build ‘The Humans Strike Back’ experience they wanted.